MaxDidIt/firetype/README.md

 You can also use the usual attributes in a `format` tag referencing an `id`.
 The attributes will override the respective properties of the referenced `HardwareTextFormat`.

 If you change any property of the `HardwareText` object after `text` has been set, you will need to call the `flagForUpdate` method of the `HardwareText` object to apply the changes.
+The only property you don't have to do this for is the `color` property.

 ### How Can I Set The Font of a Text?

 Before you can use a different font than the default, you will have to load and parse an OpenType font file.
 In *firetype*, you will use the `OpenTypeParser` class for this.
+You can find an implementation of this tutorial at [FiretypeTutorial1.as](https://github.com/MaxDidIt/firetype/blob/master/src/test/flash/de/maxdidit/hardware/font/FiretypeTutorial4.as).

 ```ActionScript
 var openTypeParser:OpenTypeParser = new OpenTypeParser();